 If you are planning to do a home renovation, you should always think asbestos.

 It is important that you know about the potential health risks and the safety precautions required before renovating a house that may contain asbestos.
-Removing asbestos safely can be a problematic.
+Removing asbestos safely can be problematic.
 For this reason it is best carried out by licensed professionals.
-If you are considering a renovation that may involve you working with asbestos-containing material take the time to complete the free kNOw asbestos in your home online eLearning module.
+If you are considering a renovation that may involve you working with asbestos-containing material then take the time to complete the free kNOw asbestos in your home online eLearning module.
 This module will provide invaluable information about how to identify asbestos, understand the risks, and develop safe work practices when working with or removing small amounts of asbestos-containing materials.